-We engage communities, organizations and individuals through quality research, community organizing, advocacy, training and model programming to advance the rights of girls and young women, especially those in the justice and child protection systems.
+We engage communities, organizations and individuals through quality research, community organizing, advocacy, training and model programming to advance the rights of girls, young women, and youth who identify as female, especially those in the justice system.

 Everything the Delores Barr Weaver Policy Center does is grounded in research.
-The Policy Center is committed to building practice-based evidence to support strategic reform for girls in the juvenile justice and child protection systems, and for girls whose circumstances are likely to lead them into those systems.
+The Policy Center is committed to building practice-based evidence to support strategic reform for girls in the juvenile justice system, and for girls whose circumstances are likely to lead them into those systems.
 The Center’s leadership is nationally recognized for groundbreaking studies of girls in juvenile justice and their pathways into the system.

 Our research is grounded in the voices of girls.
 Powerful insight into what is needed to better serve girls can be gained from listening to them.
 Specific strategies for eliciting girls’ input include facilitating individual interviews, focus groups or surveys with girls along the continuum of services in the education, child welfare and juvenile justice systems.
 In addition to girls’ experiences, we must also be able to assess the challenges that staff face in working with girls, and the policies and practices that contribute to disparate or harmful treatment.